skiware/VCOM/README.md

 * impactInsecticideTreatedCattle: compute both zcom and wcom for insecticide treated cattle (systemic and topical)
 * impactInsecticideTreatedCattle: compute both zcom and wcom for insecticide treated cattle (systemic and topical)
 * impactRestingOvipositing: compute the impact of ATSB, Space Spraying, and ovitraps on muV_2
+* computeLengthGonotrophicycle: Main function that return the length of gonotrophic cycle in presence of interventions
-* produceHumanBitingRate: Main function that return human biting rate per mosquito in presence of intervetion
+* computeHumanBitingRate: Main function that return human biting rate per mosquito in presence of intervetion
-* produceMosqDensity: Main function that return mosquito density in presence of intervetion
+* computeMosqDensity: Main function that return mosquito density in presence of intervetion
-* produceHBI: Main function that return human blood index
+* computeceHBI: Main function that return human blood index
-* produceVC: Main function that return vectorial capacity
+* computeVC: Main function that return vectorial capacity
-* produceEIR: Main function that return entomological innoculation rate
+* computeEIR: Main function that return entomological innoculation rate
-* produceR_0: Main function that return entomological innoculation rate
+* computeRO : Main function that return basic reproduction rate
 * runODE: Main ODE wrapper for simulating the mosquito population
 * calculateInitialState: Calculates the initial conditions of a system given the theta parameters
 * IVM_ode: ODE Model definition